- RED DOOR

 Example: EZ-Leveler II - a 3 way levelling device.

-Twin-axis 'hotshoe' bubble level mounted to camera.
+Example: Twin-axis 'hotshoe' bubble level mounted to camera.